Skydio/revup/docs/upload.md

 **--auto-add-users**
 : If "no", do nothing extra.
 If "r2a", add users from the Reviewers tag as assignees.
 If "a2r", add users from the Assignees tag as reviewers.
 If "both", do both of the previous.

+**--head**
+: The name or commit of the branch to be uploaded.
+If not specified, defaults to HEAD.